How to Become an Appraiser in New York

 Governing Agency

-Why become a Certified Residential Appraiser in New York
+Why become a Certified Residential Appraiser in New York?

-The fewer limits you have on your credential, the more assignments you can take and the more income you can earn.
-Having the Certified Residential Appraiser credential lets you take on assignments for all types of residential property below four units, regardless of transaction value and complexity, opening the door for greater opportunities.
+Why become a Certified Residential vs. Licensed Residential Appraiser in the state of New York?
+The higher your credential level, the more assignments you can accept and the more income you can earn.
+Having the Certified Residential Appraiser credential lets you take on assignments for all types of residential property below four units, regardless of transaction value or complexity, opening the door for greater opportunities.

 New York Appraiser License: Certified General

-New York Certified General Appraiser (303 hours) – AQB recommended course order
+New York Certified General Appraiser (304 hours) – AQB recommended course order

 Online Info